 License to drive in Portugal

-- If you are from the EU and have a valid license from your own county with picture then you can drive in Portugal
+- If you are from the EU and have a valid license from your own county with your photo, then you can drive in Portugal

-- Coming from another country you will need to have both your license and the International Driving Permit - You will be asked by officials and rental agency;
+- Coming from another country you will need to have both your license and the International Driving Permit - You will be asked by officials and rental agencies;

-- The law allows you to drive from 18 years old but most rental company will have other requirements such as being 21 years old or 5 years of having a driving license...
+- The law allows you to drive from 18 years of age, but most rental company will have other requirements such as being 21 years old or 5 years of having a driving license...
 Check with each rental agency.

 Other requirements for driving in Portugal

-- It is also mandatory to always have the vehicle registration documents as well as a valid ID such as your passport
+- It is also mandatory to always have the vehicle registration documents as well as a valid ID, such as your passport, with you

-- At a minimum you must have third party insurance and papers to prove it
+- As a minimum you must have third party insurance and papers to prove it

 - In the car, you must also carry: a reflective danger jacket, a reflective warning triangle, spare bulbs, a spare wheel and approved child seats for children under 12 years old or under 150cm.